 American Sign LanguagePrint

-SVO, topic comment structures; adjectives, numerals, genitives, question word initial or final, relative clause after noun head
+One-handed fingerspelling system derived from French Sign Language [fsl].
+SVO, topic comment structures; adjectives, numerals, genitives, question word initial or final, relative clause after noun head.

 American Sign Language is different from Signed English, which refers to a range of signing registers that reflect some influence from English.
 At the extreme end are Signing Exact English (SEE) and Seeing Essential English (SEE2), artificially-constructed systems that attempt to match English word and morpheme order exactly.
 English-influenced signing that does not follow English grammar exactly is generally called contact signing or Pidgin Signed English.
-Deaf schools and interpreters in mainstream settings may use any one of these registers.
+Deaf schools and interpreters in mainstreamed educational settings may use any one of these sign varieties.